 Once the school day has begun, every effort will be made to keep school in session for the entire day.
 Many of our children have two working parents, and we understand the problems that early dismissal might cause.
 The decision to close school during the day is announced as soon as possible through our AdHOC system.
-Early dismissals will also be announced at the Base Exchange and Commissary as well as on local radio and TV and the MCB Cable TV Information channel.
+Early dismissals will also be announced at the Base Exchange and Commissary as well as on local radio and TV.

 Destructive Weather Plan

 Severe weather sometimes strikes eastern North Carolina.
 As a result, Camp Lejeune District Schools (CLDS) has a detailed Destructive Weather Plan in place in the event that actions must be initiated to ensure safety and security for all CLDS students and employees.
 Four CLDS Schools are also designated as Destructive Weather Shelters.